kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 floating-subnet-id="b374bed4-e920-4c40-b646-2d8927f7f67b"
 ```

+Within a `LoadBalancerClass` one of `floating-subnet-id`, `floating-subnet` or `floating-subnet-tags` is mandatory.
+`floating-subnet-id` takes precedence over the other ones with must all match if specified.
+If the pattern starts with a `!`, the match is negated.
+The rest of the pattern can either be a direct name, a glob or a regular expression if it starts with a `~`.
+`floating-subnet-tags` can be a comma separated list of tags.
+By default it matches a subnet if at least one tag is present.
+If the list is preceded by a `&` all tags must be present.
+Again with a preceding `!` the condition be be negated.
-Within a `LoadBalancerClass` the `floating-subnet-id` is mandatory. `floating-network-id` is optional can be defined in case it differs from the default `floating-network-id` in the `LoadBalancer` section.
+`floating-network-id` is optional can be defined in case it differs from the default `floating-network-id` in the `LoadBalancer` section.

 By using the `loadbalancer.openstack.org/class` annotation on the service object, you can now select which floating subnets the `LoadBalancer` should be using.